rajvardhanSG/blockchain_based_certifcate_generation-validation/README.md

-# Online Block-chain based Certificate Generation & Validation
+# Blockchain based Certificate Generation and Validation

 Project aim to create a decentralized system where custom digital certificates are generated and can be validated using